change-hi/change-hi.github.io/morea/data-movement/experience-data-transfer-eval.md

 ## Ookla Speedtest (speedtest.net)

-* Allows you to test to many points around the world from a web browser.
+* Allows you to test to many points around the world from a web browser
   * [https://www.speedtest.net/](https://www.speedtest.net/)
   * Allow page to load and choose: "Change Server"
 * Also offers a command line version